Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs. CMC M-100 012

 Model description:

-- Hand-assembled metal precision model made from over 930 parts
+- Hand-assembled precision metal model made from over 930 parts

-- Authentically and true-to-scale shaped bodywork
+- Authentic and true-to-scale shaped body

 - Side-mounted spare wheel with leather strap fastening